-Thursday, November 17th, 6:00pm - 7:30pm
+Thursday, November 16th 6:00pm - 7:30pm

 Immediately following opening ceremonies, faculty members are invited to a reception by the SRMUN Board of Directors.
-The event will be held in room 351 of the Sheraton Atlanta Hotel.
+The event will be held in Room 351 of the Sheraton Atlanta Hotel.

-Come meet the SRMUN Board of Directors, Executive Staff, the Keynote Speaker and our Consulate Guests.
+Come meet the SRMUN Board of Directors, Executive Staff, the Keynote Speaker and SRMUN Alumni.